ilbaroni/ilbaroni.github.io/_posts/2021-04-15-unpacking_ragnarlocker_via_emulation.md

     return False
 ```

-Additionally, **GetWindowContextHelpId** seems to be called with the **SetWindowContextHelpId**.
-Since this API is not implemented in Qiling I needed to implement it and make it set the correct error code.
+Additionally, GetWindowContextHelpId() seems to be called with the SetWindowContextHelpId() call.
+Since this API is also not implemented in Qiling I needed to implement it and make it set the correct error code.

 ```python
 @winsdkapi(cc=STDCALL, dllname="user32_dll")